danReynolds/Personal-Site/_posts/2019-04-27-epic-state-subscriptions.md

 Asynchronous side effects?
 Ordered buffers?
 This sounds like a perfect application of Redux-Observable!

-If you are unfamiliar with Redux-Observable, it is a reactive programming library that applies the Observable pattern using RxJS to create Observable streams of actions.
-To learn more about it and Observables in general you can check out a [previous post]({% post_url 2018-01-18-Using-RxJS %}).
+If you are unfamiliar with Redux-Observable, it is a reactive programming library that applies the observable pattern using RxJS to create observable streams of actions.
+To learn more about it and observables in general you can check out a [previous post]({% post_url 2018-01-18-Using-RxJS %}).

 # Epic State Subscriptions

-The core primitive of Redux-Observable are Epics, functions which receive a stream of actions and returns a stream of actions. **Actions in**. **Actions out**.
+The core primitive of Redux-Observable are epics, functions which receive a stream of actions and returns a stream of actions. **Actions in**. **Actions out**.

 ![Redux Observable Process Diagram](/images/tech/redux-observable-process-diagram.png)